HardenChris/reading-notes/code_301/read_03.md

 **In the video, what is the first step that the developer does to pass functions between components?**

-- first he creates a function where he wants the state to change.
+- first, he creates a function where he wants the state to change.

 **In your own words, what does the increment function do?**

-- increment is a function that looks at the people state array and looks for the corresponding person to increase the count on that persons name.
-Every time the persons name is selected their 'count' counter will increase by one.
+- The increment is a function that looks at the people state array and looks for the corresponding person to increase the count on that person's name.
+Every time the person's name is selected their 'count' counter will increase by one.

 **How can you pass a method from a parent component into a child component?**

-- by using props. in the video he passes increment as a function with ```this.props.increment(this.props.name)```
+- by using props. in the video, he passes increment as a function with ```this.props.increment(this.props.name)```

 **How does the child component invoke a method that was passed to it from a parent component?**